Joeycode0/Vibrant_Lab-IT_ReactJS/README.md

 # Employee Management System

 ## Project Overview
-This Employee Management System is a React-based web application designed to manage employee records within an organization.
+This Employee Management System is a React-based Table Content Page designed to manage employee records within Vibrant America.
 It allows users to add, edit, delete, and search for employee details efficiently.

 ## Features
 - **Add Employees**: Insert new employee records into the system.